instance/instance.github.io/content/searcher/_index.md

 #### instance.id

-Searcher brings the “Search Everything” functionality found in many modern Content Creation Suites and IDE’s such as JetBrains ‘Shift+Shift’ search (PyCharm, Rider, Webstorm, etc), Blender, Maya, and many others, to Houdini.\s\s
+Searcher brings the “Search Everything” functionality found in many modern Content Creation Suites and IDE’s such as JetBrains ‘Shift+Shift’ search (PyCharm, Rider, Webstorm, etc), Blender, Maya, and many others, to Houdini.

 * **Quickly locate and execute any menu item or hotkeyable action without the need to assign, memorize, or manage hotkeys.**